BIKES YOU’VE NEVER SEEN BEFORE: THE TRUE STORY OF THE 1992 CZ 125MX

 In an overview, the craftsmanship on the 1992 CZ125MX was crude.
 The plastic, welding, engineering and detailing were stone age compared to a 1992 Suzuki RM125.
 The one place where the CZ 125MX was inventive and contemporary was in their engine.
 The castings were top-notched and it had a power valve, case-reed induction and the two well-made aluminum radiators, but the contradiction with the rest of the bike were striking.

-Remember the case-reed induction, it was ruined by an enormous 36mm Jikov carburtor (that had to have the mainjet brazed up and redrilled to get the bike to run in the warm California sun.
-When you opened up the airbox, you were struck by paper air filter from the 1960s.
+Remember the case-reed induction, it was ruined by an enormous 36mm Jikov carburetor (that had to have the mainjet brazed up and redrilled to get the bike to run in the warm California sun).
+Luckily, the bikes eventually were fitted for export with a 32mm Mikuni.
+When you opened up the airbox, you were struck by the sight of paper air filter from the 1960s.
 Remember those excellent radiators?
 Surprise, the radiator cap was made from aluminum, but the spring and rubber seal that controlled when the pressure in the radiators blew off steam were pop-riveted on through the cap.

 The gas tank was a little fat, but it looked nice, until you found out that there were two petcocks One on each side of the tank and the right-side one stuck so far out from the radiator wings that your leg would hit and turn the gas off.
 It didn’t matter much because both petcocks leaked.